 How your retirement funds are handled in a Tulsa divorce can have long term consequences for both parties.
 It could mean the difference between retiring when you want and having to work several years longer in order to afford to retire.
 It is wise to consult a knowledgeable divorce attorney to assist you in the decisions you make regarding your retirement funds.

-Tulsa Family Law Attorney: Free Consultation
+Tulsa Family Law Attorney: Low-cost Initial Consultation

 Divorce, separation or other circumstances can alter financial circumstances.
 Estate planning, trusts, disposition of jointly-held property and preservation of individually-owned property all fall within the purview of a family law practitioner when divorce or separation upend prior family plans.
 To find out how the Divorce of Tulsa Law Office can assist in your Tulsa family law matter, call us today.